khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 - Display structured content, where each entry has the same attributes.
 - Display a data set that will continue to grow (e.g. issues, user & environments)
-- Let users review, enter, edit or filter granular data sets.
+- Let users review, enter, edit, or filter granular data sets.

 ### Do not use tables to